JulieBlanc/pagedjs-phd-demo/README.md

 - `"enabled": true` →  Enables or disables the notes feature (it will inline the notes in list from Pandoc)
 - `"type"` → Specifies the type of notes.
 Option avaible: `"footnote"`, `"sidenote"`, `"margin-notes"`
-- `"resetCounter"`→ CSS element where the counter note reset (if you want to reset on the page: "page", reset on the page work only  with footnotes)
+- `"resetCounter"`→ CSS element where the counter note reset (if you want to reset on the page: `"page"`, reset on the page work only with footnotes)
 - `"callInput"` → Identifies the elements used to reference notes in the text / by default: ".footnote-ref"
 - `"containerNotes"` → Specifies the container element where the notes are displayed by pandoc (this element is deleted after rendering) / by default: "#footnotes"